UWCS/rs118/src/chip8.md

 ### Task 0.3: Git Good

 Cargo initialises your new project as a git repo.
 It does this for a reason, to encourage you to use version control.
-If you aren't familiar with git, check out our git good resources on our website [LINKS??].
+If you aren't familiar with git, check out our [Git Good resources](https://uwcs.co.uk/resources/git-good).
 Make a new commit every time you change or try something, so you can keep track of what you've done and roll back if things break.
 Commit _at least_ when you've done each task.

 ## 1: The Virtual Machine